-3. Broken motorized valve – The flow of hot water from the boiler into a cylinder or the radiators is controlled by a motorized valve.
-The valve opens to allow water hot water to flow when the boiler is turned on and then closes to halt the flow when it’s off.
+The flow of hot water from the boiler into a cylinder or the radiators is controlled by a motorised valve.
+The valve opens to allow hot water to flow when the boiler is turned on and then closes to halt the flow when it’s off.

 However, this valve could fail or become jammed.
 This will cause your radiators to continue to heat up even when they don’t need to.
 Check to see if the manufacturer’s warranty is still in effect.
 Ensure that your valve is inspected and changed by qualified technicians.